macmiranda/compose-deployment-rasa/README.md

     $ docker-compose up -d

-Optionally, you can spin up the same stack with Docker Swarm:
+Optionally, you can spin up the same stack with Docker Swarm (you need to have it configured before):

     $ docker stack deploy -c docker-compose.yml <your_stack_name>